Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

-Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration**

 The Immigration and Nationality Act (INA) allows for the vulnerable immigrant spouse to file a VAWA (Violence Against Women Act)self-petition.
-Upon filing this petition, spouses of a U.S. citizen or lawful permanent residents who were the victim of domestic violence or other forms of extreme cruelty by immediate relatives can apply for permanent resident status.
+Upon filing this petition, spouses of U.S. citizens or lawful permanent residents who were the victim of domestic violence or other forms of extreme cruelty by immediate relatives can apply for permanent resident status.

 VAWA may apply if you follow these two steps to get your green card: